DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 iQTS is for you if you live outside the UK and you:

-* have no previous teaching qualifications or experience, and would like to gain a professional teaching qualification leading to automatic [QTS](https://www.gov.uk/guidance/qualified-teacher-status-qts)
+* have no previous teaching qualifications or experience, and would like to gain a professional teaching qualification leading to automatic [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts)

-* have some experience teaching, and would benefit from training and mentoring for a professional teaching qualification leading to automatic [QTS](https://www.gov.uk/guidance/qualified-teacher-status-qts)
+* have some experience teaching, and would benefit from training and mentoring for a professional teaching qualification leading to automatic [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts)

 * are already a teacher, and wish to develop professionally and enhance your global employability with an internationally recognised teaching qualification